 #1: Stop doing what you’re good at.

 Sometimes, the most counterintuitive leadership lessons are the most helpful.
 This is one of them.
 Peldi Guilizzoni, CEO of Balsamiq, shared the most counterintuitive insight with me on The Heartbeat, when he espoused: “Doing what you’re good at hurts the team.”
 Huh?
 He explained how when you’re the one always doing the thing that you’re good at, you create a dependency within your team.
 They can never be self-sustainable or perform at the highest level if you’re the one always doing the things you’re good at.
-Because of Peldi, when I find myself leaning into a task I’m good at, I now actively ask myself: “Are my actions feeding your team, or my ego?”
+Because of Peldi, when I find myself leaning into a task I’m good at, I now actively ask myself: “Are my actions feeding your team or my ego?”
 (You can catch the full podcast episode here.)

 #2: Step back.
 Take stock.

 Intuitively, we all know it’s important to take a step back and reflect, as a leader.
-But for me, it took Natalie Nagele, CEO and co-founder of Wildbit, driving this point home in our Heartbeat interview, for me to act on this wisdom.
+But for me, it took Natalie Nagele, CEO, and co-founder of Wildbit, driving this point home in our Heartbeat interview, for me to act on this wisdom.
 Natalie admitted how this advice to “work on the business, not in the business” is seemingly cliché.
-But she emphasized how regularly distancing yourself from problems can in fact help you solve them better, later on.
+But she emphasized how regularly distancing yourself from problems can, in fact, help you solve them better, later on.
 Inspired by her conviction, I started investing more in our own leadership strategy sessions with my business partner and CTO, Daniel Lopes.
-Now every month, at minimum, we take a day away from the business to step back, and take stock.
+Now every month, at minimum, we take a day away from the business to step back and take stock.
 Big thank you to Natalie, for this.
 (You can catch the full podcast episode here.)

 #3: Screw the Golden Rule.

 “Treat others the way you want to be treated.”
 This is the Golden Rule we’re all taught growing up.
-When I chatted with David Heinemeier Hansson (DHH), the Creator of the popular web framework Ruby on Rails and Chief Technology Officer at Basecamp, I realized how backwards this precept was in the context of leadership.
+When I chatted with David Heinemeier Hansson (DHH), the Creator of the popular web framework Ruby on Rails and Chief Technology Officer at Basecamp, I realized how backward this precept was in the context of leadership.
 David shared with me how you shouldn’t treat other people the way you want to be treated because the other person isn’t you.
-It’s a poor definition of empathy, if that’s indeed what we do as leaders.
+It’s a poor definition of empathy if that’s indeed what we do as leaders.
 Instead, in large part to David, I’m more rigorous than ever about making sure I’m treating others on my team how each individual wants to be treated.
 (You can catch the full podcast episode here.)

 #4: Good leadership is pruning.

-There are no shortage of analogies made about leadership.
+There is no shortage of analogies made about leadership.
 A leader can be seen as a “coach” or “captain.”
 But David Cancel, CEO of Drift made an unlikely comparison about leadership in our podcast conversation: He said that good leadership was like pruning an English garden.
 It requires small, incremental actions, not big sweeping actions.
 It focuses on clearing away what’s stifling growth.
 And, it’s only done periodically – research reveals how managers who are “constantly coaching” overwhelm and exhaust their team.
 Constant coaching, like constant pruning, can do more harm than good.
-For me personally, as a leader, this was an important reminder to calibrate my touch points with my team.
+For me personally, as a leader, this was an important reminder to calibrate my touchpoints with my team.
 I’m pruning, not uprooting.
 (You can catch the full podcast episode here.)

 #5: Transparency requires context, and is on a spectrum.

 “How transparent should I be with my team?”
 As leaders, we’re often faced with this question.
 We know transparency is supposed to be positive… But to what extent?
 I so appreciated how Des Traynor, Co-Founder of Intercom, decides what his answer should be.
-Des revealed to me how transparency “is not about opening up the Google Drive and making sure that everyone can read everything.”
+Des revealed to me how transparency “is not about opening up Google Drive and making sure that everyone can read everything.”
 It’s about ensuring that people have transparency of context – and that it’s not all or nothing, either.
 Today, when I consider what and how I should share information with my own team at Know Your Team, I reflect on how well I’m considering Des’ advice.
 (You can catch the full podcast episode here.)